Why do deceased loved ones come to us in our dreams?

 - Characteristic #3: Because they are so real and so vivid, you will remember visitation dreams very clearly for days, months, years . . . probably for your entire lifetime!

-- Characteristic #4: The person (or animal) will almost always appear in the dream to be completely healthy and behaving in a loving manner.
-They will rarely appear sick or injured.
+- Characteristic #4: The deceased person (or deceased animal) will almost always appear in the dream to be completely healthy and behaving in a loving manner.
+It would be very unusual if they appeared to be sick or injured.
 They will never be angry, disappointed, depressed, or punishing.
-They will be “whole, complete, and perfect” because they are now reconnected with God/Source energy.
+Because they are now reconnected with God/Source/Spirit energy, they will be “whole, complete, and perfect.”

 - Characteristic #5: Whether or not they speak to you verbally in the dream, they will communicate very clearly.
-(NOTE: As you’ll see in the next two examples, in neither of the dreams did actual verbal communication occur; the messages were conveyed telepathically and were completely clear.)
+(NOTE: As you’ll see in the next two examples, in neither of the dreams did actual verbal communication occur.
+Even though the messages were conveyed to me telepathically, they were completely clear.)

 - Characteristic #7: Most often, their messages fall into the category of “reassurance.”
 They come to let you know that they are fine and that they want you to be happy.
 Occasionally, they will come with a warning; however, when giving a warning, they will give you loving support and you will feel reassured by their presence.